spacetelescope/mast_contributor_tools/README.md

 # MAST_CONTRIBUTOR_TOOLS
 This package contains a set of tools for use by MAST community contributors preparing High Level Science Products (HLSP) or MAST Community Contributed Missions (MCCM) data collections.
 It is a work in progress.
+We welcome your feedback and collaboration.
 Currently, `Filename Check` is available, and `Metadata Check` will be coming soon.

 Visit the [HLSP Contributor Guide](https://outerspace.stsci.edu/display/MASTDOCS/HLSP+Contributor+Guide) for full documentation, instructions, and policies about the process of submitting data to MAST.